 Praised for being low in calories and fat as well as cholesterol-free, this vegetable is a great addition to a healthy diet.
 Mushrooms have over a dozen minerals and vitamins and are also high in antioxidants to help protect cells and reduce chronic diseases.
 And for those low in iron, certain types of mushrooms such as oyster mushrooms are a great source to boost your iron levels.

 The health benefits of mushrooms definitely gives it a starring role in many vegetarian diets.
+Saute it with some aromatic sage for the best delectable sage mushrooms

-Is There A Difference Between White and Brown Button Mushrooms?
+Difference Between White and Brown Button Mushrooms

 In this recipe I have used Swiss brown mushrooms because I love the nutty taste but you can substitute with any type you like.
 The white button mushroom is the most common which works well too.